 trailing-whitespace, this hook fixes the wrong end of the file and stops your commit.

 check-yaml: Checks that all YAML files are valid.

-check-added-large-files: Check if there is no large file included in the repository.
+check-added-large-files: Check if no large file is included in the repository.

 check-merge-conflict: Validate there is no

 MERGEsyntax related to an invalid merge process.

 pylint: Run Python linting with settings defined in pylintrc.

 yamllint: Validate all YAML files using configuration from yamllintrc.

 ansible-lint: Validate YAML files with Ansible proven practices, patters, and behaviors.